-If the numbers 5, 7 and 4 go into this function machine, what
+If the numbers 5, 7 and 4 go into this function machine, what numbers will come out?

 Using the statements, can you work out how many of each type of rabbit there are in these pens?

 This number has 903 digits.
 What is the sum of all 903 digits?